chinamike65/hugo-tuolesi/content/book3/book3en.md

 Seeking the Dharma can also remove the karma of slandering the Dharma.

 The karma of slandering the Dharma is very large, equivalent to the karma of killing an arahant.

 This is not an ordinary karma.
 Only by seeking the Dharma can this karma be eliminated.

-Seeking the Dharma can also remove the karma of deDharmaming the Dharma.
+Seeking the Dharma can also remove the karma of defaming the Dharma.

 Asking for the four-sentence method will eliminate the karma of slandering the four-sentence method.
 If you ask for the three ways and the order of the path, you can eliminate the karma of slandering the 84,000 methods, because the order is the essence of the 84,000 methods.
-Shidou is the outline of the order.
+Shi Dao is the outline of the order.

-When Dharma King Yongzeng was alive, he required his disciples to request the Dharma every year.
+When Dharma Master Yongzeng was alive, he required his disciples to request the Dharma every year.

-In summer, the sutras are taught every day, and the disciples ask for the Dharma once a day.
+In summer, the sutras are taught every day, and the disciples asked for the Dharma once a day.

 It doesn’t matter if you can’t ask for it.
 During the festivals, you have to offer Hada to your guru.
 Asking once at this time is equivalent to asking for all the Dharma for a year, and the merit is very great.

 165

-(2) Disciples who hear the Dharma should eliminate the Dharmaults of the three types of vessels: the covered vessel, the leaky vessel, and the unclean vessel.
+(2) Disciples who hear the Dharma should eliminate the faults of the three types of vessels: the covered vessel, the leaky vessel, and the unclean vessel.

-If a disciple who hears the Dharma cannot get rid of the Dharmaults of these three kinds of equipment, it will seriously hinder the generation of the three kinds of wisdom of hearing, thinking, and cultivating.
+If a disciple who hears the Dharma cannot get rid of the faults of these three kinds of equipment, it will seriously hinder the generation of the three kinds of wisdom of hearing, thinking, and cultivating.

 Decapsulators are utensils with lids, such as cups with lids.
 When listening to the Dharma, even if the Dharma door taught by the master is excellent, if you don't listen carefully or listen to it, it is like a cup with a lid on it.